-Whales are amazing!
-They live their whole lives in water and have a lot of special qualities.
+Why are whales special?
+They live their whole lives in water and have a lot of amazing qualities.
 Although they couldn’t look more different than human beings, we have so much in common!

-Many of us believe whales are special; they certainly invoke a sense of wonder and a feeling of kinship.
-There is something almost other-worldly about them.
-Whales enrich the lives of many people who come into contact with them.
-Whales are unique, beautiful, graceful and mysterious; they nurture, bond, play, sing and cooperate with one another.
+Whales are unique, beautiful, graceful and mysterious; they nurture, form friendships, innovate, grieve, play, sing and cooperate with one another.
 Here are some extraordinary facts about whales and their lives in the oceans.

 How many species of whales are there?